simon-danielsson/dotfiles/README.md

 - 🔱 **trident.lua**: A Neovim-native interpretation of [harpoon](https://github.com/ThePrimeagen/harpoon/tree/harpoon2).
     - Buffers are not added manually like in harpoon, but are instead added and subtracted from the list automatically.
-    - A maximum of 6 buffers are allowed to exist on the list at once to minimize visual noise.
+    - A maximum of 6 buffers are allowed on the list at once (to minimize visual noise).
     - The list automatically rotates sequentially when any listed buffers are closed or deleted.
     - Uses **nvim-web-devicons** to get filetype icons in the list - if **nvim-web-devicons** is malfunctioning or isn't installed, Trident defaults to a fallback in order to avoid errors.
     - Hit the prefix `"` to initiate Trident, then hit the number corresponding to the buffer you wish to open.
 The prefix is easily altered within **trident.lua**.